amina69/CALCULATOR-CONVERTER-APP/README.md

 # CALCULATOR-CONVERTER-APP
-A simple Calculater and Area/Length Converter
+A simple Calculator and Area/Length Converter